iDhanushp/ear_biometrics_prototype/PROJECT_DOCUMENTATION.md

 - **Robust path handling**: All parent directories are created as needed; filenames are unique and metadata is always saved.
 - **Device selection**: User can select input/output devices; channel handling is robust.
 - **Metadata**: Includes user ID, timestamp, device info, and recording parameters.

+## EchoID TWS Hardware & Signal Compliance

+This project now fully implements the EchoID TWS guide best practices:
+- **Chirp-based echo capture**: Linear chirp (500–4000 Hz, 0.5s) for robust ear canal resonance.
+- **Echo alignment**: All echo signals are aligned using cross-correlation to compensate for Bluetooth delay.
+- **Echo tail checks**: Only samples with ≥300ms usable echo tail after alignment are accepted.
+- **Lag offset and centroid shift**: Lag offset (ms) and spectral centroid shift are computed and logged for every echo sample.
+- **QA logging**: All quality metrics (RMS, centroid, SNR, lag, tail length, centroid shift) are logged per sample.
+- **Strict echo/voice separation**: All echo-specific checks and features are applied only to echo, never to voice.
+- **Device recommendations**: In-ear TWS earbuds with in-canal mics are required for best results; open-fit/inline-mic devices are discouraged.

+## Data Collection Process (Updated)
+- **Echo samples**: Collected with TWS earbuds, chirp tone, and robust QA.
+Echo tail is aligned and checked for length and quality.
+- **QA log**: Each sample logs RMS, centroid, SNR, lag offset, echo tail length, and centroid shift.
+Bad samples are auto-discarded.
+- **Voice samples**: Collected and processed separately, with no echo-specific checks applied.

 ## Feature Engineering